createyourpersonalaccount/blog/_posts/2022-10-05-gentoo-notes.md

 # TODO

 - [ ] Reconfigure kernel.
 Find which drivers are needed, which kernel modules are loaded.
-Get more and more minimal and potentially get rid of initramfs if possible with dm-crypt.
 - [ ] Configure Wayland
 - [ ] Figure out selinux
-- [ ] Configure encrypted hard drives.
-See https://forums.gentoo.org/viewtopic-t-1110764-highlight-.html
 - [ ] Make a list of important Gentoo files and directories.
 - [ ] Use pipewire?
 - [ ] Get a firewall